osquery

 Future Work

-- integrate an cve scanning into yeet so that you can find cves in osquery
+- integrate a cve scanning (kepler) into yeet so that you can find cves in osquery

 - osquery extension